tabu-issues-for-future-maintainer/tabu/README.md

 We welcome and appreciate bug reports through the issue tracker because we hope that at some point in the future there will be a new active maintainer for this package.
-However, we aren't necessarily going to act on any issues, especially not on issue that are not caused by any recent changes to the LaTeX kernel code.
+However, we aren't necessarily going to act on any issues, especially not on issues that are not caused by recent changes to the LaTeX kernel code.

-In summary: while this package is nice, there is no guarantee that it will no break again.
-If that happen it could be that no easy fix is possible.
-Due to the complexity of the code, it takes time to determine the root cause in case of problems and often even more time to sucessfully mend it---time that the team doesn't really have.
-It is therefore very important to consider carefully if you want to use that package in any important document (say, a thesis) because half way through you may find that it stops working (like tabu did recently) and there may not be a fix possible in the time frame of your deadlines.
+In summary: while this package is nice, there is no guarantee that it will not break again.
+If that happens it could be that no easy fix is possible.
+Due to the complexity of the code it takes time to determine the root cause in case of problems and often even more time to sucessfully mend the code---time that the team doesn't really have.
+It is therefore very important to consider carefully if you want to use that package in any important document (say, a thesis), because half way through you may find that it stops working (like tabu recently did) and there may not be a fix possible in the time frame of your deadlines.